Maayan182/Spotify-Analysis/README.md

-# Spotify Data Analysis Project
+# Spotify Data Analysis Project - Preparation Of The Data

 This project involves collecting and analyzing data from Spotify using the Spotify API and combining it with additional datasets to create a comprehensive music database.
 My goal was to practice my skills in data preparation and analysis using Python.